Want to know the differences between Squarespace and WordPress?

 - MonsterInsights – It enables you to easily install Google Analytics in WordPress

 - WooCommerce – It integrates an eCommerce storefront into WordPress

 Compared to WordPress, Squarespace gives you only a limited number of templates to choose from.
-All templates are responsive, meaning your site looks great on all devices.
-Custom CSS template can be added to any template via custom CSS editor.
+However, even though the selection is limited, all the templates provided are responsive, meaning your site will look great on all devices.
+Custom CSS templates can be added to any template via their custom CSS editor.
 To create a custom look to your design, you can easily add or remove content blocks in your template.

 To add advanced features like storefront integration, popups, etc., you’ll have to upgrade to any of the costlier Squarespace plans.

 If you need a fully-fledged online publishing platform, then WordPress is the best choice for you.
 WordPress is a lightweight publishing platform that isn’t bloated with too many features out of the box.
 Adding more features is as easy as installing a plugin.
 Similarly, you can also find an exhaustive collection of free and premium WordPress themes on the web.

 Squarespace becomes expensive if you want to add more premium functionalities to your site.
 Plus it doesn’t support any third-party integration with your site.